 Rogers' first significant area of interest was psychology and psychotherapy where since 1940s he started to apply a client-centered therapy which promotes trying to help or counsel the client viewing the problem through his eyes.
-In the second half of the 1960s he started to promote a similar approach for learning and educational process.
-His beliefs were that people are by nature good and healthy and that every living creature strives to do best from his existence (the actualizing tendency).
+In the second half of the 1960s he started to promote a similar approach for learning and the educational process.
+His starting beliefs were that people are by nature good and healthy and that every living creature strives to do best from his existence (the actualizing tendency).

-Rogers addresses two kinds of learning introduced in earlier theories: rote learning, referring to meaningless memorization of facts, and experiential learning in everyday life, which has meaning and personal relevance.
-This second kind of learning is the result of natural curiosity, and recognized importance of the learned material, often acquired through doing, or at least facilitated by student's active participation in the learning process, and often self-initiated.
+In his works, Rogers addresses two kinds of learning introduced by earlier theorists: rote learning, referring to meaningless memorization of facts, and experiential learning in everyday life, which has meaning and personal relevance.3) This second kind of learning is the result of a natural curiosity, and a recognized importance of the learned material, often acquired through doing, or at least facilitated by student's active participation in the learning process, and often self-initiated.
 Still, this kind of knowledge is difficult to communicate to another.

-Rogers' theory therefore sees the teacher as the key role in the process of learning, but not as a walking textbook, but as the facilitator of learning.
-The attitudes in his personal relationship with the students are of most importance.
-Rogers introduces three core conditions necessary for facilitative practice (both in counseling and education):
+Rogers' theory therefore sees the teacher as the key role in the process of learning, but not as a walking textbook transmitting its contents, but as the facilitator of learning.
+The facilitation here occurs through the teacher's attitudes in his personal relationship with the students.
+Rogers suggests three attitudinal qualities necessary for facilitative practice (both in counseling and education).
+These so called core conditions are:

 - Realness.
-"It means that he [the teacher] is being himself, not denying himself."3) The teacher has to be a real person aware of his feelings and able to communicate them appropriately, no matter how exactly does he feel.
-He should not be just a role in the play of education, ""a faceless embodiment af a curricular requirement or a sterile tube through which knowledge is passed from one generation to the next."4 - Acceptance (acceptance or trust).
+"It means that he [the teacher] is being himself, not denying himself."4) The teacher has to be a real person aware of his feelings and able to communicate them appropriately, no matter how exactly does he feel.
+He should not be just a role in the play of education, ""a faceless embodiment af a curricular requirement or a sterile tube through which knowledge is passed from one generation to the next."5) - Acceptance (acceptance or trust).
 This refers to teacher's caring about the student and his acceptance of student's feelings (one that support learning as well as ones disturbing it).
-It is the trust and prizing of his capacity and abilities as a human being. - Empathy.
+It is the trust and prizing of his capacity and abilities as a human being.

+• Empathy.
 Empathy means being able to walk in others shoes.
 This means that a teacher can understand student's perspective on the process on learning and his reactions from the inside.
 The accent here is on understand, not judge or evaluate.